ks982579/rust-zero2prod/README.md

 We also don't like hardcoding in the binding address, what if that socket is taken?
 We cannot run tests in parallel if we only use the one socket...
+I wasn't aware, but binding to port 0 tells the OS to find an available port for the program.
+This means we need to store that information to pass around the tests though.

+#### HTML Forms

+We consider many things, namely what information we receive and how to receive it.
+You can accept the "Content-Type: application/x-www-form-urlencoded".
+I would rather use JSON... but the book goes in this direction.
+It uses percent encoding where `%20` is a space and `%40` is the at symbol.
+If the information is provided, great; else, return 400 status.
+Build up the test first.